Hands-on: Motorola's new and aspirationally priced Edge invites us all to dream big

 Motorola announced a trio of Edge 20 phones for international markets a few weeks back, and it promised one Edge phone would come to the US soon.
 Well, here it is.
 The US will get a phone known simply as the Motorola Edge.
 This device has the most in common with the middle child in the Edge 20 family, but it has a few tweaks for the US.
 However, this is not a flagship phone on par with the Edge+ from 2020.
 The $700 Edge sports a Snapdragon 778G, and a 1080p LCD that doesn't curve like last year's OLED Edge phones.
-However, it does have a big 5000mAh battery and a 108MP camera, and it's $200 off if you order soon.
+However, it does have a big 5000mAh battery and a 108MP camera.
+It's also $200 off if you order it right now.

 Motorola Edge (2021)